-- Year Advisers who Case Manager for students with difficulties in their year levels.
-Year Advisers often become among the first people to hear about any bullying behaviour and will take appropriate action including regular contact with parents. - UMatter mentoring sessions with a Teacher Mentor to develop resilience, conflict resolution and reflective skills. - > Student Leadership Team - Alternative Programs that emphasise tolerance and respect such as Stand Up, Raise Mentoring, Rock & Water and Creating Chances - Extra-Curricular programs to support and challenge students and to provide the m with opportunities to develop new and important life skills
+- Year Advisers who Case Manage for students with difficulties in their year levels.
+Year Advisers often become among the first people to hear about any bullying behaviour and will take appropriate action including regular contact with parents. - > UMatter mentoring sessions with a Teacher Mentor to develop resilience, conflict resolution and reflective skills. - Student Leadership Team - Alternative Programs that emphasise tolerance and respect such as the Friends Resilience program, Raise Mentoring, Ready, Set, Sail, Rock and Water and Creating Chances - Extra-Curricular programs to support and challenge students and to provide them with opportunities to develop new and important life skills